technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab1.md

 # Objectives

-1. Build a Copilot Studio agent that can:
+Build a Copilot Studio agent that can:

-2. Help employees reset passwords
+1. Help employees reset passwords

-3. Request VPN or software access
+2. Request VPN or software access

-4. Escalate unresolved issues to human IT support
+3. Install Software

-5. Be deployed on Microsoft Teams
+4. Be deployed on Microsoft Teams
 ![Shape](./media/image3.png)
 # Pre-Requisites

 1. Access to Microsoft Copilot Studio

-2. A Microsoft 365 tenant with Teams and SharePoint
+2. A Microsoft 365 tenant with Teams

 3. Power Automate access with basic flow permissions